ioannad/lambda/README.md

 A toy compiler of the untyped lambda calculus into common lisp (so far), written in common lisp, with an interpreter and a user interface (UI).

-The UI includes two REPLs and a viewer of all available transformations of a user-input λ term.
+The UI includes a viewer of all available transformations of a user-input λ term, as well as two simple REPLs.
+The viewer can also evaluate terms before listing their different representations, and therefore is the recommended part of the UI (Church arithmetic support TBA).

 ##### Goal

-The goal of this project is to compile the untyped λ calculus and extensions thereof into several targets, such as a stack machine, and some assembly languages.
+The goal of this project is to compile the untyped λ calculus and extensions thereof into several targets, such as a stack machine (WebAssembly in mind), and some assembly languages.

 For learning and understanding compilers, therefore I write most of it by hand.
 Written in common lisp because I am most comfortable with this language.